 The High Weald

-The High Weald is characterised by dispersed settlement, ancient routeways, an abundance of small ancient woods, gills and shaws, and small irregularly shaped and productive fields.
+The High Weald is characterised by dispersed settlements, ancient routeways, an abundance of small ancient woods, gills and shaws, and small irregularly shaped and productive fields.
 They are all draped over a deeply incised and ridge landform of clays and sandstones, and are loosely related to socio-economic characteristics that have roots deep in history.

 Further information on the High Weald can be found on the High Weald AONB website (external link).